Chronic Pain and Suicide

 Every day, all sorts of people contact support services to get the help they need.

-What to do if you're living with chronic pain
+What to do if you are experiencing chronic pain?

-It’s possible to live well with chronic pain.
-If pain is affecting your psychological well-being, first call Info-Social at 811, option 2, to discuss your situation with a psychosocial worker and be referred, if necessary, to resources in your area that can provide support.
+It is possible to feel better despite living with chronic pain.
+If you notice the pain is affecting your psychological well-being, first call Info-Social at 811, option 2, to discuss your situation with a psychosocial worker and be referred, if necessary, to resources in your area that can provide support.

-Other resources can help people suffering from chronic pain.
+Other resources can also help people suffering from chronic pain.

 What I'm going through...